the-laughing-monkey/OpenRLHF-M/docs/RunPodding.md

    Visit the [Prometheus Downloads page](https://prometheus.io/download/) and download the appropriate binary for your operating system.

 2. **Configure Prometheus:**
    Create a file named `prometheus.yml` with the following content.
-This configuration instructs Prometheus to scrape Ray’s metrics from the service discovery file:
+This configuration instructs Prometheus to scrape Ray's metrics from the service discovery file:
    ```yaml
    global:
      scrape_interval:     2s